310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% bubble Rei %}
 Indeed.
 We shall make him go through hardships as his atonement for turning us into villains.

-Only then can we call it “quits.”
+Only then can we call it quits.
 The chain of hatred will be broken, and we may move on.

 After all, we, too, cannot continue wandering about in the same place endlessly.
 {% endbubble %}